bsgip/cactus-orchestrator/k8s-cluster/README.md

 ```
 microk8s enable ingress dns
 ```
 6. Enable the load balancer addon: `microk8s enable metallb`.
-It will request an ip-range for the load balancer, we should only need one.
-Give it the free static IP you want to expose for as for your FQDN.
+It will ask for an IP range for the load balancer - since we only need one, assign a free static IP that you want to expose for your FQDN.

 ## (2) Preparing k8s manifests
 microk8s/kubernetes has no out-of-the-box utility for configurable yaml manifests.
 We instead use a custom script which relies on `envsubst` to substitute variables.